ExtendRealityLtd/VRTK/README.md

 preferred controller button.
 The aliases are:

   * **Toggle Pointer:** Common action of turning a laser pointer on/off
+  * **Pointer Set:** Common action of setting a destination marker from the cursor position of the pointer
   * **Toggle Grab:** Common action of grabbing game objects
   * **Toggle Use:** Common action of using game objects
   * **Toggle Menu:** Common action of bringing up an in-game menu